 Currently the main focus is on the analysis of the test beam data.
 The challenge of finding and fitting tracks with several thousand hits is quite different from the standard pad-based TPC analysis.
 For this a group of people from Nikhef, DESY, Siegen and Bonn are testing new ideas.
 On a longer term all participating institutes are working on software to simulate, reconstruct and analyze data of the ILD-TPC (i.e. about 10,000 hits per track) so that the difference in performance between a pad and a pixel-based TPC can be studied.
-On the hardware side the replacement of the Timepix ASIC with the Timepix-3 ASIC is most important.
-An improved grid structure using ceramic materials is under development.
-The construction of a few fully equipped, engineering modules with Timepix-3 GridPix detectors is being planned.
+On the hardware side a new compact device containing four Timepix-3-based GridPixes is being developed at Nikhef.
+This device called Quad minimizes the dead area and new mounting procedures improve the alignment of the individual GridPixes, so that a much reduced field inhomogeneity is expected.
+The construction of a few fully equipped, engineering modules made of the aforementioned Timepix-3 GridPix Quads is planned.